-Despite the large amount of money NBA players make during their careers, the sad truth is that a lot of them don't manage it very well.
-In fact, a Sports Illustrated study from a couple of years ago estimated that more than 60% of players are broke just five years after retiring.
-This is a sport where the average salary is $4.9 million, yet more than half of the league's players don't even make it a decade without losing it all.
-Huh?
+Despite the typically huge amount of money NBA players make during their careers, the sad truth is that a lot of them don't manage their funds very well.
+In fact, a Sports Illustrated study from a couple of years ago estimated that roughly 60% of NBA players are broke just five years after retiring.
+This is a sport where the average salary is $8 million, yet more than half of the league's players don't even make it a decade without losing it all.
+It's a sad state of affairs.

 Jamal Mashburn was born on November 29, 1972 in New York City.
 After a successful prep career at Cardinal Hayes High School in the Bronx, he joined the University of Kentucky basketball team and helped lead the team to the FInal Four in his junior year, receiving consensus First Team All-American honors.
 And even though Mashburn excelled at basketball, thanks to his mother encouraging him to pursue other things to fall back on, or in Mashburn's words, to" fall forward on," he continued learning in other areas besides the game.